sngando88/logistic-regression-project-tutorial/README.md

 Problem Description:

-Portuguese bank is having a decrease in its revenue so they want to be able to identify existing clients that have a higher chance to subscribe a term deposit.
+Portuguese bank is having a decrease in its revenue, so they want to be able to identify existing clients that have a higher chance to subscribe to a term deposit.
 This will allow the bank to focus marketing efforts on those clients and avoid wasting money and time on clients that will probably not subscribe, as they want to increase their revenue.

-To approach this problem we will create a classification algorithm that helps predict if a client will subscribe or not a term deposit.
+To approach this problem, we will create a classification algorithm that helps predict if a client will subscribe or not to a term deposit.

 **Step 1:**